itaru2622/bluesky-selfhost-env/README.md

 ## operations (powered by Makefile)

-below, it assumes self hosting domain is mybluesky.local.com (defined in Makefile as default).<br>
+below, it assumes self-hosting domain is mybluesky.local.com (defined in Makefile).<br>
 you can overwrite the domain name by environment variable as below:

-0) set domain name for selfhosting
+0) set domain name for self-hosting bluesky
 ```bash
 export DOMAIN=whatever.yourdomain.com
 ```